New Releases by Victor Hugo

 Bug-Jargal

-A new translation into American English from the original French manuscript of Victor Hugo''s classic novel Bug-Jargal.
+A new translation from the original French manuscript of Victor Hugo''s classic novel Bug-Jargal.
 This edition contains an afterword by the translator, a timeline of Hugo''s life and a summary of each of Hugo''s major works chronologically.
 Hugo''s novel of colonial fiction follows the relationship between a legendary revolutionary leader named Bug-Jargal and a French military officer during the Haitian Revolution.
 The idea of a "noble savage" is a term from Rousseau''s philosophy that became a motif in Romantic literature.
 While the antiquated phraseology Hugo uses is obviously Euro-centric and subtly racist, this novel still notable in it''s condemnation of colonialism and criticism of European exceptionalism and an example of Rousseau''s Humanistic philosophy.

 The Hunchback of Notre Dame (Illustrated Edition)